bensmidt/CS229-ML/README.md

 Last thing, big thank you to Stanford for making these lectures and course material publically available!
 They are immensely helpful and provide amazing opportunity to learn from many of the best minds in computer science (and other fields).
 They've been vital in my machine learning journey.

 ## Lecture Notes

-My annotations of the class lecture notes can be found [here](https://github.com/bensmidt/CS229-ML-Autumn-2018/tree/main/AnnotatedLecNotes/Supervised)
+My annotation of the class lecture notes and my personal notes of the lecture videos are too large to store on GitHub so you can find view them using my Google Drive.

-My personal notes of the lecture videos are too large to store on GitHub so you can find them [here](https://drive.google.com/file/d/1HR9ji_F64mLXg3i-ZzgLo7budN3ESA65/view?usp=sharing) on my Google Drive (Note that this file is likely too large to view in Google Drive so you'll have to use a third party service such as Lumin or download it to your computer).
+You can find my annotations of the class lecture notes [here](https://drive.google.com/drive/folders/1Ae0qp0J5v_XgKXwF4NZrAqLcA3rztSqZ?usp=sharing) and my personal lecture notes [here](https://drive.google.com/file/d/1HR9ji_F64mLXg3i-ZzgLo7budN3ESA65/view?usp=sharing) on my Google Drive (Note that this file is likely too large to view in Google Drive so you'll have to use a third party service such as Lumin or download it to your computer).

 ## Problem Sets
 There are a total of 4 problem sets, each with about 5 problems.
 Problem set assignments (instructions) along with the given starter code can be found in [Problem-Sets](https://github.com/bensmidt/CS229-ML-Autumn-2018/tree/main/Problem-Sets).
 All coding assignments are programmed in Python using NumPy and Matplotlib.